celo-org/celo-monorepo/packages/attestation-service/README.md

 - `NEXMO_SECRET` - The API secret to the Nexmo API
 - `NEXMO_BLACKLIST` - A comma-sperated list of country codes you do not want to serve

+`twilio`

+- `TWILIO_ACCOUNT_SID` - The SID of your Twilio account
+- `TWILIO_MESSAGE_SERVICE_SID` - The SID of the messaging service you want to use.
+The messaging service should have at least 1 phone number associated with it.
+- `TWILIO_AUTH_TOKEN` - The auth token for your Twilio account

+### Operations

+This service uses `bunyan` for structured logging with JSON lines.
+You can pipe STDOUT to `yarn run bunyan` for a more human friendly output.
+The `LOG_LEVEL` environment variable can specify desired log levels.
+With `LOG_FORMAT=stackdriver` you can get stackdriver specific format to recover information such as error traces etc.

+This service exposes prometheus metrics under `/metrics`.

 ### Running locally

 After checking out the source, you should create a local sqlite database by running: